 CARBON MONOXIDE IS DEADLY!
-Do not run the generator when your RV is indoors or in a confined space.
+Do not run the generator when your motor home is indoors or in a confined space.
 Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.

 MOVING PARTS AND ELECTRICITY can cause severe personal injury or death.
-To reduce exposure to these hazards, always disable AGS (if so equipped) before:

-equi pped) before:

-Sleeping in vehicle, unless vehicle has a working CARBON MONOXIDE

-detector.

-Parking vehicle in garage or confined space.

-Parking vehicle for storage.

-Servicing vehicle for storage.

-Servicing generator.

-Servicing batteries.

-Servicing appliances or electrical systems.

-Fueling the vehicle.

-DO NOT run the generator or use the AGS AUTO ON or QUIET ON

-mod es (if so equipped) when your RV is indoors or in a confined space.

-Aspl nyxiation or carbon monoxide poisoning hazards exist whenever generator

-exha ust gasses can accumulate.
+To reduce exposure to these hazards, always disable AGS (if so equipped) before: Sleeping in vehicle, unless vehicle has a working CARBON MONOX- IDE detector. ☐ Parking vehicle in garage or confined space. ☐ Parking vehicle for storage. ☐ Servicing vehicle for storage. ☐ Servicing generator. ☐ Servicing batteries. ☐ Servicing appliances or electrical systems. ☐ Fueling the vehicle.
+DO NOT run the generator or use the AGS AUTO ON or QUIET ON modes (if so equipped) when your RV is indoors or in a confined space.
+Asphyxiation or carbon monoxide poisoning hazards exist whenever generator exhaust gasses can accumulate.

-To Start The Generator Manually
+To Start the Generator Manually

-- 1. Press the operation control switch to start the generator.
+- Press the operation control switch to start the generator.
 Depending on the outside temperature, preheat can take up to 15 seconds. - 2.
 The hour meter will monitor minutes of usage when the generator is running. - 3.
 Before stopping the generator, turn off air conditioners and large electrical loads and allow the generator to run 3 to 5 minutes to cool down.
 Flip the red start/stop switch to stop.